Preeti-Pradhan/FINAL-PROJECT/README.md

 # FINAL-PROJECT

-# To run this project upzip the Project Folder put it into xampp - >htdocs - >PROJECT
+# To run this project unzip the Project Folder put it into xampp - >htdocs - >PROJECT

 # Then unzip the folder itp and pro inside the project folder.